Lanercost Priory: Church

 The nave has an aisle to the north but a blank wall with no aisle to the south, where it abuts the cloister.
 The statue of St Mary Magdalene, given by King Edward I, still survives in a niche high up on the west front.
-A dossal – an embroidered wall hanging – designed by William Morris in 1881, underwent restoration before being rehung behind the priory altar in 2013–14.

 The impressive ruined chancel and crossing of c.1220–1230 are in a good state of preservation; as high as the eaves, and would only require a roof and windows to be restored to the original condition.
 The chapels to the north of the chancel retain their stone vaults, which now cover the Dacre tombs.
-The vaults to the south were replaced by timber ceilings (now vanished) in the later middle ages.
+The vaults to the south were replaced by timber ceilings (now vanished) in the later Middle Ages.
 The oldest masonry is in the south transept, and dates from the late 12th century.

+A dossal – an embroidered wall hanging – designed by William Morris in 1881, underwent restoration before being rehung behind the priory altar in 2013–14.

+Other buildings

 The cloister and monastic buildings have been largely dismantled, except for the west range, which was made into a house by Sir Thomas Dacre in the 16th century.
 As part of this conversion, the monastic kitchen was rebuilt and heightened into a pele tower.
 The undercroft of the south range also survives with its ribbed vault.
 This may have served as the canons' warming room.

 Beyond the cloister, there is a so-called 'vicar's pele', which was greatly altered in the 19th century.
 The inner arch of the main gatehouse survives to the west of the church, with the stubs of the passage vault.